Guess.js LogoHomeDocs

 Creating a Nuxt.js Application

 Creating a Nuxt.js application from scratch is really easy, it only needs 1 file and 1 directory.
-Let's create an empty directory and package.json
+Let's create an empty directory and package.json file to start working on the application:

 $ mkdir guess-nuxt && cd guess-nuxt && npm init -y

-Then we need to specify how to start nuxt
+Then we need to specify how to start nuxt:

 {